Ermin Way

 Ermin Street or Ermin Way was a Roman road in Britain.
 It linked Glevum (Gloucester) and Corinium (Cirencester) to Calleva (Silchester).

-At Glevum, it connected to the road to Isca (Caerleon), the legionary base in southeast Wales.
-At Corinium, it connected to the Fosse Way between Isca (Exeter) and Lindum (Lincoln).
-At Calleva, it connected to the Devil's Highway to Londinium (London) and the Kentish ports, as well as to other routes to points in the southwest.
+At Glevum it connected to the road to Isca (Caerleon), the legionary base in southeast Wales.
+At Corinium it connected to the Fosse Way between Isca (Exeter) and Lindum (Lincoln).
+At Calleva it connected to the Devil's Highway to Londinium (London) and the Kentish ports, as well as to other routes to points in the southwest.

 The road has been assigned the Margary number 41.
-Much of its route of the road is now covered by the modern A417, A419 and B4000 roads.
+Much of its route is now covered by the modern A417, A419 and B4000 roads.

+In 2024, a previously unknown Roman town between Gloucester and Cirencester was uncovered during construction work on the A417.